-The City of Niagara Falls has a comprehensive Winter Maintenance Plan available on-line.
+The City of Niagara Falls has a comprehensive Winter Maintenance Plan.
 Highlighted below are some sections of the Winter Maintenance Policy Plan.

 Inside the Roadway Service page, you can find an interactive Service Locator.
 This page will allow you to enter your Niagara Falls address and it will return what Road Classification it is in.
 The Road Classification is used to determine when Snow plows are dispatched to remove snow on your street.

 Has a sidewalk plow or road plow damaged your property?
 Fill out a Snowplow Damage Form to let us know.

 Please remember to keep obstacles such as landscaping hedges, rocks, private curbing and underground irrigation systems off of the City's right-of-way.
 This includes the boulevard and up to your property line.
 Any underground irrigations system placed on City property that is damaged by a plow will not be replaced by the City.
 Operators can find it difficult to maneuver a trackless sidewalk plow around overgrown hedges and shrubs that abut the sidewalk.